We pride ourselves on providing the best veterinary care and services for your pets.

 At Reservoir Vet Clinic, we aim to provide a comprehensive, professional and compassionate veterinary service.
 We recognise the significance of your pets and the place they hold in your family.
-Our highly qualified team of vets include Dr Andrea Montesano, Dr Lan Tran, Dr Jessie Wong and Dr Lily Ting, and we have special interests and expertise in, but not limited to, general surgeries, neurology, dentistry, eye conditions (opthamology), exotic animals and behaviour.
-We treat cats, dogs, rabbits, guinea pigs, rats, mice and birds.
+Our highly qualified team of vets has special interests and expertise in, but not limited to, general surgeries, neurology, dentistry, eye conditions (opthamology), exotic animals and animal behaviour.
 Our animal health care team will offer education, advice and care to ensure your pet has the longest, happiest and healthiest life possible.
-If you would like to find out more about us, we offer hospital tours and welcome you to bring your pet to meet our team at anytime.

 In order to keep informed of current therapy and procedures, we close our hospitals on certain days for team meetings, training and education.
 However, emergency services will be available during this time.

 Andrea graduated at Melbourne University and has been at Reservoir Vet Clinic since 1998.
 She has a strong interest in all areas of general vet practice - medicine, surgery, behaviour, exotic animals (the small fluffy and feathered ones), and is passionate about providing excellent customer service.
 Andrea attends further education every year on an ongoing basis in a variety of topics.
 She has completed a rabbits and rodents course, and opthamology conferences, behaviour distance education for one year, dermatology and cardiovascular conferences.

 Andrea loves her clients, patients and team, and being part of Reservoir's community for over 20 years.
 She enjoys being able to listen and help people aid their pets and improve her patients' lives.